AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 **Payload (Customers and Addresses):**

-Customers and Addresses is represented as an array of JSON objects.
+Customers and Addresses information is represented as an array of JSON objects.

 ```json
 {